-Meet the Aussie extreme knitter who is loved by stylists the world over and is about to knit up a storm in the Big Apple.
+Meet the Aussie extreme knitter who is loved by stylists the world over.
 From searching for the perfect creative outlet to features in the world’s most influential magazines, Jacqueline Fink does not take knitting lightly.

 Art as therapy